Tijjani Reijnders: AC Milan

 On 19 July 2023, Reijnders joined Serie A club AC Milan, signing a five-year contract until June 2028.
 On 21 August, he made his first competitive start for Rossoneri in a Serie A match against Bologna.
-On 11 November, in a Serie A match against Lecce at Stadio Via del mare, Reijnders scored his debut goal for Milan.
+On 11 November, in a Serie A match against Lecce at the Stadio Via del mare, Reijnders scored his debut goal for Milan.
 On 3 March 2025, AC Milan announced that Tijjani Reijnders had signed a contract extension, committing to the club until 30 June 2030.

 Reijnders was listed on the 2024–25 Serie A Team of the Season and was named the Serie A Best Midfielder of the season.

 Manchester City

 On 11 June 2025, Premier League club Manchester City announced the signing of Reijnders on a five-year deal reportedly worth £46.5m.
 On 16 August, Reijnders made his league debut for the club in a 4–0 away win against Wolverhampton Wanderers, scoring the second goal of the game and assisting Erling Haaland for the third.
+On 22 March 2026, Reijnders won his first trophy for the club, the Carabao Cup, beating Arsenal 2–0 in the final.

+Al-Qadsiah

+On 19 August 2026, Reijnders joined Saudi Pro League club Al-Qadsiah on a four-year deal for a reported £52m fee.

 International career

 Prior to receiving his first call-up to the Dutch senior team in June 2023 for the UEFA Nations League Finals, Reijnders was also eligible to represent Indonesia through his mother's lineage, but he chose to represent his birth country.

 On 7 September 2023, Reijnders made his Netherlands debut as a substitute in a 3–0 win over Greece in a UEFA Euro 2024 qualifier.
 On 13 October, he made his first start as the Netherlands were defeated 2–1 by France in the same competition.

 Reijnders scored his first senior international goal in a 4–0 win over Scotland at the Johan Cruyff Arena on 22 March 2024.

 On 29 May 2024, Reijnders was named in the Netherlands' squad for UEFA Euro 2024.

+On 27 May 2026, Reijnders was named in the Netherlands' squad for the 2026 FIFA World Cup.